Experiencing Europe’s 55 football nations in one season

 What about Liechtenstein?

 Liechtenstein are the only UEFA member without their own league as their teams play in the Swiss League.
 FC Vaduz, the sole representatives from Liechtenstein, were relegated from the 2016-17 Swiss Super League.
-55 Football Nations covered 55 football leagues, all of the 54 top divisions and FC Vaduz in the Swiss second division.
+55 Football Nations therefore covered 55 football leagues, all of the 54 top divisions and FC Vaduz in the Swiss second division.

-How do I become part of 55 Football Nations?
+How do I follow 55 Football Nations?

 You can receive the latest updates from the 55 Football Nations website by joyfully substituting Cristiano Ronaldo beneath the green penalty box.
 Please also follow 55 Football Nations on Instagram, Twitter or Facebook.